Angkor Wat – An Architectural Marvel

 The southern gopura of this structure shelters a statue of Vishnu, which according to some experts stood inside the principal sanctuary, i.e., the uppermost terrace of the temple.

-The image below shows the space between the outer entrance and the temple complex.
+The image shows the space between the outer entrance and the temple complex.
 At the far end, the image shows part of the gallery consisting of three gopuras at the perimeter of the outer enclosure.
 The middle gopura is taller than the other two and is the entrance.

 A causeway connects the outer entrance to the main entrance of the temple.
 The two similar looking library structures are situated on either side of the causeway.

-The outer enclosure has two ponds, one on the and one on the north.
+The outer enclosure has two ponds, one on the south and another on the north.
 These ponds were not part of the original monument but were built sometime in the 16th century.
 The north side pond is where the tourists gather in the morning to view Angkor Wat at sunrise.
 If the weather is right, the sunrise offers a spectacular view of the temple with its reflection on the pond.

 The Angkor Wat Temple is oriented along the east-west axis, and as mentioned before, it is facing west, i.e., the main entrance is on the west side.
 The layout of the structures is symmetrical about the east-west axis.
 In other words, the structures on the north and south of this axis are the mirror images.